Volunteer Home

 Lower Manhattan Hospital

 NewYork-Presbyterian Lower Manhattan Hospital – located at 170 William Street at the foot of the Brooklyn Bridge – is the only full-service, acute care and emergency medicine hospital south of 14th Street.
 The 180-bed facility serves some 750,000 people who work and live in Lower Manhattan.
-With a focus on emergency and preventive care, wellness and a wide array of community initiatives, NewYork-Presbyterian Lower Manhattan Hospital has sought to provide first-class health services and exceptional quality to its community.
+With a focus on emergency and preventive care, wellness, and a wide array of community initiatives, NewYork-Presbyterian Lower Manhattan Hospital provides first-class health services and exceptional quality to its community.

 Volunteer Opportunities